-what do my results mean?
+What do my results mean?

-An EEG can usually show if you are having a seizure at the time of the test, but it can't show what happens to your brain at any other time.
-So even though your test results might not show any unusual activity, it does not rule out having epilepsy.
+An EEG can usually show if you are having a seizure at the time of the test, but it can't show what happens to your brain at other times.
+So even if your test results do not show any unusual activity, it does not rule out having epilepsy.
 Some types of epilepsy are very difficult to identify with an EEG.